PROs and CONs of Selling a Tenant Occupied Property

 Generating Income

 Even if a landlord doesn’t have a mortgage on the property there will still be expenses.
-Even if they don’t have a mortgage they’ll still have expenses like property taxes and homeowners insurance.
-So a huge plus to selling a tenant-occupied home is it’s generating income.
+Even if they don’t have a mortgage they’ll still have to pay for items like property taxes and homeowners insurance.
+So a huge plus to selling a tenant-occupied home is its generating income.
 This income can be applied to the property’s monthly overhead.

 Security

 Statistics show that occupied homes can deter thieves and can also decrease the chances of vandalism.
-So a tenant-occupied home versus a vacant home is another benefit.
+So a tenant-occupied home versus a vacant home is another benefit of selling a tenant-occupied home.

 Utilities